FindArticles FindArticles

 Why the stakes are so high

-Google’s defense and the broader legal context
+Google’s defense and how it fits into the broader legal landscape

 What to watch next